Electoral division of Mulka

 Mulka is an electoral division of the Northern Territory Legislative Assembly in Australia.
 It was created in a 2019 redistribution for the 2020 general election, replacing the electoral division of Nhulunbuy.
-At that election, independent Nhulunbuy incumbent Yingiya Mark Guyula won the seat in a tightly contested rematch of the 2016 general election.
+At that election, independent Nhulunbuy incumbent Yingiya Mark Guyula won the seat in a tightly contested rematch of the 2016 general election, with the Territory Labor Party being his only opposition.

+He retained his seat at the 2024 general election with a large swing in his favour, against one opposing candidate, from the Country Liberal Party.

+Mulka is located in eastern Arnhem Land and is divided into two parts.
+The major population centre is the town of Nhulunbuy.